I've discussed the importance of this name before. See "Pikes Peak: Masonic Mountain."

 The two troopers were ambushed outside a State of Pennsylvania police barracks at Blooming Grove, Pike County during a 10:50 p.m.
 Friday shift change, leaving one dead and another injured, with authorities scouring the densely wooded countryside and beyond on September 12, 2014, looking for the shooter or shooters.

-The dead lawman as identified as Cpl.
+The deceased lawman was identified as Cpl.
 Bryon Dickson (above) and the other fallen officer is Trooper Alex Douglass, who was hospitalized in critical but stable condition.

 Law enforcement officials from Pennsylvania, New York and New Jersey, rushed to the Poconos to help search on foot and by helicopter for the mystery shooter or shooters.
 The Blooming Grove barracks is in a wooded area, surrounded by state game lands, near Interstate 84.
 The Blooming Grove barracks covers most of Pike County, which runs along the Delaware River and borders New Jersey and New York.